-Inspectors should assess carefully how well senior managers and governors/directors monitor and evaluate all the aspects for safeguarding and promote the provider's safeguarding culture.
-If the provider does not have effective policies and procedures for safeguarding and promoting the welfare of learners and does not take sufficient steps to ensure these are adhered to, this will influence the evaluation made about the quality of the provider's leadership and management.
+Inspectors should assess carefully how well senior managers and governors monitor and evaluate all the aspects for safeguarding, and promote the school's safeguarding culture.
+If the school does not have effective policies and procedures for safeguarding and promoting the welfare of pupils, and does not take sufficient steps to ensure these are adhered to, this will influence the evaluation made about the quality of leadership and management in the school.

-Education with boarding or residential provision, or education within the justice sector
+Education with boarding or residential provision

-Where education has boarding provision or is linked to a residential or justice setting, inspectors must liaise with Care Inspectorate Wales (CIW) or HMI prisons (HMIP) to ensure that the provision contributes to boarders' or residents' needs in relation to their safety.
+Where education has boarding provision or is linked to a residential setting, inspectors must liaise with Care Inspectorate Wales (CIW) to ensure that the provision contributes to boarders' or residents' needs in relation to their safety.

-Where education has boarding provision or is linked to a residential or justice setting, these policies and procedures should cover services that extend beyond the working day.
+Where education has boarding provision or is linked to a residential setting, these policies and procedures should cover services that extend beyond the school day.